odea-project/qAlgorithms/report/report.md

 primarily exist for testing purposes, since the qBinning module is designed to accept centroided data from the previous step in the qAlgorithms pipeline.
 However, when the user specifies an error (in ppm), this is used in place of the centroid error for all following operations.
+This function returns a boolean to indicate if it executed successfully.
 ```@todo one line of example in code style, same for others```

 <b> makeOS: </b>